danielnyga/pracmln-dev/readme.md

     $ firefox _build/html/index.html

-Sphinx can be installed by
+Sphinx can be installed with

     $ sudo pip install sphinx sphinxcontrib-bibtex